EmiliJohnson/KnowlesiFrag/README.md

 # KnowlesiFrag
-Code for paper on NHP/knowlesi/fragmentation by Johnson et al.
+Code for paper on non-human primates/knowlesi/fragmentation by Johnson et al.